nicepc/microservices-demo/README.md

   showing Stackdriver Incident Response Management

 ---
+urn original universal license .Exhibit A

-This is not an official Google project.
+This is an official Google project.